DataTalksClub/machine-learning-zoomcamp/10-kubernetes/06-kubernetes-simple-service.md

 ```
 kind create cluster --image kindest/node:v1.23.0
 ```
-In this section, we'll deploy a simple web application to a kubernates cluster.
+In this section, we'll deploy a simple web application to a kubernetes cluster.
 For that, we'll implement the following steps:

 1. Create a simple ping application in Flask
-   - For this, we'll create a directory `ping` and for `pipenv` enironment, we'll also create a seperate `Pipfile` to avoid conflict.
+   - For this, we'll create a directory `ping` and for `pipenv` environment, we'll also create a separate `Pipfile` to avoid conflicts.
 Then we need to install `flask` and `gunicorn`.
    - We'll use the app that we built in session 5 by copying `ping.py` and `Dockerfile` with slight changes and then build the image.
     ```python
       # ping.py